-The advantage of the lift system was that it could move horizontally as well as vertically, covering distances that would normally take minutes, or hours, in mere seconds.
-This method was vital given that typical structural design within major urban centers, like Farhod, was based on the collectivist style represented in the Block Building.
+The advantage of the lift system was it could move horizontally as well as vertically, covering distances that would normally take minutes, or hours, in mere seconds.
+This method was vital given the typical structural design within major urban centers, like Farhod, based on the collectivist style represented in the Block Building.
 While exact outward style varied from structure to structure, the central design feature was a massive building typically anywhere from five, on the small end, to thirty five stories, and covering anywhere from 79 × 79 meters to 120 × 120 meters.
 The urban structure in which her dwelling was located was in between these extremes, being about nine stories tall and roughly covering 100 × 100 meters on the Interplanetary Measure of Units (IMU).
 Roughly a hundred individuals lived in the place, most of whom were still sleeping.
-Most wouldn’t begin stirring, begin completing their own daily rituals, for another hour.
-Yet, here she was in a lift car heading towards the lobby.
+The majority wouldn’t begin stirring, begin completing their own daily rituals, for another hour.
+Yet, here she was in a lift car heading toward the lobby.
 Her first official duty in her new position was to review the relief and construction efforts being made by allied military forces.
-In order to accomplish that she and her superior Jwalaprasad Akkmad Anwar agreed that it would be best for her to start early, well before rush hour traffic.
-Being by nature an early riser this was no challenge for her, it was also the reason for why she had risen well before practically everyone else in the building, why she was the only one in the lift car, and she expected to be one of only two people in the lobby shortly.
+In order to accomplish that she and her superior Jwalaprasad Akkmad Anwar agreed it would be best for her to start early, well before rush hour traffic.
+Being by nature an early riser this was no challenge for her, it was also the reason why she had risen well before practically everyone else in the building, why she was the only one in the lift car, and she expected to be one of only two people in the lobby shortly.
 A soldier from the one hundred and twenty sixth regiment, second brigade, would serve as her driver, military escort, and aid.
 She was particularly well recommended by Major Huegate for his engineering and linguistics skills.
 Still she wasn’t relishing spending a considerable amount of time with a soldier from the United Planetary Sectors.
 They had quite a reputation, a rather infamous reputation.
 She should know, she had spent hours documenting it as part of her previous profession.
 Well she had to admit, based on the file she’d been given, Second Legged Danika Irmgard wasn’t the typical UPS soldier.

 That atypical soldier, at least in the mind of the new ADCI, was currently standing roughly in the middle of the lobby, helmet in hand, waiting.
 He had been waiting for nearly fifteen minutes, which didn’t bother him over much.
-The issue was that the two weren’t given an exact time for pickup for their charge, something sergeant Guzman, had made a comment about.
+The issue was that the two weren’t given an exact time for pickup their charge, something sergeant Guzman, had made a comment about.

 “You suppose this is another PR where command wants to keep us on our toes, or a screw up on the part of the civi’s?”